ahmedadel2020-code/e-commerce-website/README.md

 ## Usage
 To install the project and use it:
 - Clone the project.
-- Go to the root of project.
+- Go to the root of your project.
 ```
 cd  e-commerce-website
 ```